adonovan/spaghetti/README.md

 This tool is a rewrite from scratch of a tool I wrote while at Google for exploring the dependency graphs used by the Blaze build system.
-The basic design could be easily be generalized to support any kind of dependency graph, independent of language or domain.
+The basic design could be easily be generalized to support any kind of dependency graph, independent of language or domain, or turned into a secure multi-user web service that operates on graph data uploaded from the client program that generates it.

+You can probably tell that web UIs are not my expertise.
+PRs that provide cosmetic improvements are most welcome!